WilliwadelmaWisky/blog/journal/dev.md

 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)

 <p align="justify">
-  I also tried building desktop apps with python (with windows).
-However that did not go very smoothly and the reason wasn't even python itself, nor my inability to use it.
-The problem was the ability to run python applications after making executables of them.
-I found a lot of similar issues where windows defender blocks the execution and deletes the file afterwards.
-Luckily there was an easy fix for that, ditching windows entirely.
+  I tried building desktop apps with python (with windows).
+Working with virtual environments was a bit tedious as windows tried really hard to prevent me from using them.
+Luckily I managed to get it working with few commands.
+Another problem I faced was running the executables made from the python source code.
+Running the executables did not go smoothly at all as windows defender just blocks the execution and deletes the file afterwards.
+I found a lot of similar issues on the internet.
+Luckily there were a couple of easy fixes for that, either whitelisting the executable or ditching windows entirely.
 Next up it was time to take on the big challenge and try out C and C++.
 </p>

 ## Looking for more control